Bennefa

-The Diocese of Bennefa (Rite Bennefensis) is a home suppressed and titular see of the Roman Catholic Church.
+The Diocese of Bennefa (Rite Bennefensis) is a home suppressed and titular see of the Catholic Church.

 Bennefa, identifiable with Oglet-Khefifa in modern Tunisia, is an ancient civitas of the Roman province of Byzacena. and a seat of an ancient Christian episcopal see.
 The diocese was mentioned by Augustine of Hippo.

 There are four known bishops of this diocese.